-- Previous knowledge: Basic analysis and statistic mathematics, i.e. numeric integration, statistics related to linear least squares regression analysis, iterative numerical methods for solving equations.
-In English, therefore non English-speaking students should have at least an average level of understanding of this language.
+- Previous knowledge: Basic analysis and statistic mathematics, i.e. numeric integration, statistics related to linear least squares regression analysis, iterative numerical methods for solving equations. - The information sources are written in English, therefore non English-speaking students should have at least an average level of understanding of this language. - In order to reduce paper consumption, following the Green Campus objectives of the Faculty of Science, all the material to be evaluated (except the mixed test) will be presented in PDF digital format.

-(\)The teaching guide is the document in which the URV publishes the information about all its courses.
+()The teaching guide is the document in which the URV publishes the information about all its courses.
 It is a public document and cannot be modified.
 Only in exceptional cases can it be revised by the competent agent or duly revised so that it is in line with current legislation.